bbglab/oncodrivefml/README.rst

 Additonally, if you want to speed up the download of the genome reference that is also needed, run this command::

-   $ bg-data -n 10 datasets genomereference hg19
+   $ bg-data datasets genomereference hg19

 To run the example, we have included a bash script (``run.sh``) than will execute OncodriveFML.
 The script should be executed in